ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.md

 2. Start Matlab
 3. Make sure the PhysIO Toolbox code-folder is added to the matlab path
 4. For use of the SPM Batch Editor:
-    a.
-Copy the PhysIO Toolbox code folder to <yourSPMFolder>/toolbox/PhysIO
+    - Copy the PhysIO Toolbox code folder to `<yourSPMFolder>/toolbox/PhysIO`
-    b.
-Restart Spm or call `spm_jobman('initcfg')`
+    - Restart SPM or call `spm_jobman('initcfg')`

 Content
 --------

-The following datasets are available and can be downloaded with the toolbox in a specific repository [][https://tnurepository.ethz.ch/physio/physio-examples](`physio-examples`) which can be cloned from `git@tnurepository.ethz.ch:physio/physio-examples.git`.
+The following datasets are available and can be downloaded with the toolbox in a specific repository [`physio-examples`](https://tnurepository.ethz.ch/physio/physio-examples) which can be cloned from `git@tnurepository.ethz.ch:physio/physio-examples.git`.

 Philips